coco-coc/vproxy/README.md

 > **Note**: Most features are free, but some are available to paid users only.

 ## About LICENCE

 We retain all rights to our source code and no one may reproduce, distribute, or create derivative works from our work.

+## About Open Source

+Currently, the flutter part of our app (this repo) is source code available, and the VX-core that powers the app is open-source.
+However, to prevent pirated softwares, there is a flutter plugin that connects the flutter part with the vx-core is currently close-source.
+It will be open-source when our app becomes more popular.

 ## Deep Linking (For airport owners)